chemandante/leetcode_doc/docs/index.md

-Here is the list of solved problems:
+Here is the list of solved problems.
+Language images are clickable and lead to the solution file.

 | No.  | Description (link to Leetcode)                                                                                                                                    | Explanation |               Lang               |
 |:----:|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|:--------------------------------:|